Sending documents

 Uploading your documents online is the fastest way to get them to Social Security Scotland.
 You can save a scan of your document or take a picture with a smartphone.

 You can also send Social Security Scotland photocopies of your documents in the post.
-It can take them up to two weeks to return any original documents you send.
+It can take up to 2 weeks to return any original documents you send.
 You can make photocopies at your local library.

 Send your documents by post to: